procrastinate-org/procrastinate/docs/howto.rst

 In this case, our jobs might still be executed by any of the workers, but Procrastinate will not select a job for completion as long as there is a job currently processing with the same lock.
-Note that Procrastinate will use postgres to search the jobs table for suitable jobs, meaning that even if the database contains a high proportion of locked tasks, it will barely affect Procrastinates's capacity to quickly find the free tasks.
+Note that Procrastinate will use PostgreSQL to search the jobs table for suitable jobs, meaning that even if the database contains a high proportion of locked tasks, it will barely affect Procrastinates's capacity to quickly find the free tasks.
 Also, identical jobs will always be started in creation order, so we can be assured our